mongodb/docs/source/reference/aggregation.rst

 .. expression:: $avg

-TODO confirm existence, appears in an example on the wiki
+   Takes an array of numbers and returns and computes the arithmetic mean. :expression:`$avg` returns the average.

 String Operators
 ~~~~~~~~~~~~~~~~